MidnightBSD/midnightbsd-vulns/README.md

 mport package manager security advisories should be put in the `vulns/mport` directory.

+Ecosystem entries should be MidnightBSD or mport

 ### Triage process

 Vulnerabilities should be pulled from a source like Github or the [NVD CVE](https://nvd.nist.gov/vuln/data-feeds) feeds.
-These will be properly vetted, and approved.
+These will be properly vetted and approved.